Historic Boulder Itinerary

 Day Two

 Start your day with a tour of Boulder's historic neighborhoods.
 This self-guided tour explores six different historic neighborhoods, all within walking distance of the Hotel Boulderado.
-Free guides are available at the Pearl Street Visitor Information Center, located one block south of the hotel at the corner of 13th and Pearl Street.
-Or you can view or print the PDF version of the historic walking tour brochure.
+You can view or print a free PDF historic walking tour brochure for your self-led tour.

 For a perfect introduction to Boulder's historic downtown district, consider taking a guided e-bike tour.
 The fascinating tidbits and information that the expert guide will share with you will make Boulder's history come alive.